 Grant’s patience began to slip.
 “It’s no problem.
 We’ll go somewhere else.”
-He hauled his cell phone out of his breast pocket and thumbed a button.
+He hauled his cell phone out of his breast pocket.
 “Do you like steak?”

 “I said I’d like to eat here, Grant.”
 Charli pulled open the door of the restaurant and looked at him expectantly.
 After a moment he slipped the phone back into his pocket and held the door for her.

 The interior of the restaurant was elegant and exotic, marked by soft lighting and clean lines.
 Lilting Asian music played softly in the background.
 Blond wood predominated, along with Japanese prints and silk hangings.
 The aromas were subtle, alien, not unpleasant.
 A kimono-clad hostess showed them to their table, which was set low to the floor in a booth separated from others by paper shoji screens.